No universal group in a cardinal: The class of Groups has the olive property

 We shall try to prove that the class of groups has a universal member almost only when cardinal arithmetic is close to G.C.H.
-This is done by \begin{theorem} The class of groups has the olive property, see Definition \ref{y3} or \ref{d2}(1)(d)$(\gamma)$, in fact, the $(\eta,\bar k,m)$-olive property, where $\eta = \langle 0,1,0\rangle, \bar k = (2,1),m=6$. \end{theorem}
+The following theorem does this.